Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For technical documentation research: Add docs_navigate, version_compare, and code example extraction.

-Outcome: Initiate any major codebase migration—React class components to hooks, REST to GraphQL, Webpack to Vite, or even framework-to-framework—and the subagent handles the heavy lifting with a built-in safety net: automated tests before/after, rollback guards, and a detailed checklist PR that human reviewers can verify before final merge.
+Outcome: I initiate any major codebase migration—React class components to hooks, REST to GraphQL, Webpack to Vite, or even framework-to-framework—and my subagent handles the heavy lifting with a built-in safety net: automated tests before/after, rollback guards, and a detailed checklist PR that I can verify before final merge.

 Time saved: 8-12 hours of manual migration work, regression testing, and documentation per significant migration.

-The business case: Codebase migrations are high-risk, high-reward projects that often stall after 20% completion.
-Teams get overwhelmed by edge cases, lose confidence in the changes, and revert to status quo.
-This subagent breaks migrations into atomic, testable chunks with clear rollback paths—making even scary migrations tractable.
+Why I built this: Codebase migrations are high-risk, high-reward projects that often stall after 20% completion.
+I used to get overwhelmed by edge cases, lose confidence in the changes, and revert to status quo.
+This subagent breaks my migrations into atomic, testable chunks with clear rollback paths—making even scary migrations tractable.

 Trigger #